gkazan/ZAWA/AddonCreation/AnimalPack.md

 "water_breathing"
-"transportable" //If the animal can be placed in the ATV "controllable" //If the animal can be controlled while ridden (like a horse)
+"transportable" //If the animal can be placed in the ATV "controllable" //If the animal can be controlled while ridden (like a horse) "bird_shoulder" //If the bird can be held on the players shoulder "flip_sleep" //If the sleep time of the animal should be reversed
 ```

 ### Floats